PdoyleC/Portfolio-1-Project/README.md

 ## Unresolved Bugs
 * The fix to the FireFox rotate bug caused another issue, this issue was seen on web browsers Chrome and Edge but not on firefox.
-In FireFox when the card was flipped there was a contact button where the user could contact the club and this work in firefox.
+In FireFox when the card was flipped there was a contact button where the user could contact the club and this worked in firefox.
 Unfortunately because of the bug fix in firefox there was an issue with Chrome and Edge.
 The issue was when the puzzles cards were flipped over, the contact to learn more button wouldn't work.
 It was decided to remove the contact button as it was preferable to be able to flip the cards over in FireFox rather then not being able to contact the club.

 ![Contact Bug Bug](documentation/contact-bug.jpg)